What you should know

 The BC Human Rights Clinic provides a chart of protected grounds and protected areas.

 Everyone has a right to be free from discrimination in their work.
 This includes hiring, firing, wages, benefits, hours, and other terms and conditions of work.
 It also includes the workplace environment.
 Treating someone badly based on one of the protected grounds in section 13 of the Human Rights Code is prohibited.
 Employers must provide a discrimination-free workplace, and they may be liable for discrimination, including harassment, by their workers.
-(For more on harassment in the workplace, see our information on sexual harassment, no. 271.)
+(For more on harassment in the workplace, see our information on sexual harassment.

 The employer’s duty to accommodate